About Me>WallShapes

 WallShapes logo with spray-can background.

-I am a UK artist that works primarily with spray paints and hand-cut paper stencilling.
 I like the depth of colour, and the techniques available to an artist using them.

-Colour swatching spray paint cans.Doing colour swatches is important to accurately see the colour of the paint in the cans.🔼(Colour swatching new cans of spray paint.)
+Colour swatching spray paint cans.Doing colour swatches is important to accurately see the colour of the paint in the cans.🔼🔼(Colour swatching new cans of spray paint.)

-Handmade wooden crown wall art, pre spray painting, raw wood.🔼(My art in it's rawest form).
+Handmade wooden crown wall art, pre spray painting, raw wood.🔼(My art in it's rawest form.)

 Filling and sanding smooth the crown spray paintings pre painting.Crowns filled and sanded down.

-🔼(Hand sanding and preparing the wood) I like to fill and smooth most of the deeper natural grain in the surfaces of the wood, but also leave some texture to add interest to the painted finish.
+🔼🔼(Hand sanding and preparing the wood.)
+I like to fill and smooth most of the deeper natural grain in the surfaces of the wood, but also leave some texture to add interest to the painted finish.

 Wooden wall art crowns undercoated in Black.
-Drying on studio floor.🔼(Layering undercoats) An undercoat is important because it makes the wood surface more uniform and the painting more durable.
+Drying on studio floor.🔼(Layering undercoats.)
+An undercoat is important because it makes the wood surface more uniform and the painting more durable.
 I use Gesso which I find very adaptable.

 Spray painting the reverse of crowns purple.

-🔼(Painting the backs) I like to spray-paint the backs of the paintings different colours and combinations to make each small batch even more individual.
+🔼(Painting the backs.)
+I like to spray-paint the backs of the paintings different colours and combinations to make each small batch even more individual.

 Art studio with crown designs and color swatches on a white wall above stencil cutting desk🔼(Working at my stencil cutting desk.)